ABCxFF/diepindepth/protocol/headless.md

 To start this process, we need to send an [initialization packet `(0x00)`](https://github.com/ABCxFF/diepindepth/blob/main/protocol/outgoing.md#0x00-init-packet).
 If the build sent is invalid, an [outdated client packet `(0x01)`](https://github.com/ABCxFF/diepindepth/blob/main/protocol/incoming.md#0x01-outdated-client-packet) will be sent.
 Be wary of an invalid party, as an [invalid party packet (`0x09`)](https://github.com/ABCxFF/diepindepth/blob/main/protocol/incoming.md#0x09-invalid-party-packet) will be sent after solving two other packets.

 The [JS Challenge Packet (`0x0d`)](https://github.com/ABCxFF/diepindepth/blob/main/protocol/incoming.md#0x0d-int-js-challenge-packet) and [PoW Challenge Packet (`0x0b`)](https://github.com/ABCxFF/diepindepth/blob/main/protocol/incoming.md#0x0b-pow-challenge-packet) will be sent.
 Usually, the JS Challenge Packet will be sent by a [Compressed Packet (`0x02`)](https://github.com/ABCxFF/diepindepth/blob/main/protocol/incoming.md#0x0b-pow-challenge-packet), which will require an LZ4 Decompressor to decompress.
+When getting the result of the JS Challenge Packet and PoW Challenge Packet, the server requires the JS Challenge Packet's response first, before it can